Despicable Me 2: Animation

-The animation was handled by Illumination Mac Guff in Paris using Autodesk Maya, over 400 artists worked on the sequel, in contrast of the team of 100 artists the first film required.
+The animation was handled by Illumination Mac Guff in Paris using Autodesk Maya, over 400 artists worked on the sequel, in contrast to the team of 100 artists the first film required.
 One of the biggest challenges for the animation team was creating visual effects (such as water and jelly), which led to the crashing and replacement of some of the studio's drives.

 Music

 Following the success of the predecessor's music, the composers, Heitor Pereira and Pharrell Williams collaborated again for the music of Despicable Me 2.
 The soundtrack to the film, titled Despicable Me 2: Original Motion Picture Soundtrack was released on July 2, 2013, through Back Lot Music.
 The album featured eight songs and 16 score tracks, combining for 24 tracks in the album.
 The songs consisted of three original and five incorporated tracks, and two of the songs were already featured in its predecessor.

 Williams' original song "Happy" was the only single from the album, released five months after the film's release, on November 21, 2013.
 It was accompanied by a 24-hour music video upon release, a first for any film, which received a viral response, contributing to the song's global success.
 It topped the charts in over 19 countries, became the best-selling song in United Kingdom and United States, with over 1.5 and 6.45 million copies sold in 2014, and was nominated for Best Original Song at the 86th Academy Awards.

 The soundtrack additionally debuted at US Billboard 200 in number 86, while also featured at the Independent Albums (number 19) and Top Soundtracks (top-three) charts.
 It also listed in Official Charts Company's Compilation Chart (number 48) and Soundtracks Chart (number 8).
 A single "Just a Cloud Away" released on March 25, 2022, eight years after the film and soundtrack release.